new glamour: margiela, fendi, and valentino on the final day of couture

-Haute couture got a contemporary injection of relevance on the last day of autumn/winter 17 shows in Paris as Maison Margiela, Fendi and Valentino redefined glamour.
+Haute couture got a contemporary injection of relevance on the last day of fall/winter 17 shows in Paris as Maison Margiela, Fendi, and Valentino redefined glamour.

 In his Valentino collection on Wednesday evening, Pierpaolo Piccioli nailed that ambiguity, drawing on a wide array of the garments of the Vatican, which is ever-present to him in Valentino's hometown of Rome.
-Graphic cloaks and capes and coats ruled the show, illustrating both that arresting simplicity of the church's everyday uniforms and the ceremonious splendour of papal dressing.
+Graphic cloaks and capes and coats ruled the show, illustrating both that arresting simplicity of the church's everyday uniforms and the ceremonious splendor of papal dressing.
 Backstage, where those of us tardy for the party had to sit, dressers were lifting up trains and correcting hoods like the Hotel Salomon de Rothschild had turned into Saint Peter's Basilica for the night.
-And it was divine, heavenly, celestial--not in the biblical sense, although haute couture like this could convert even the staunchest agnostic.
-The last day of autumn/winter 17 haute couture shows didn't carve out a new set of rules for glamour, but in their quest for answers and excellence in fashion, Galliano, Lagerfeld and Piccioli gave haute couture a contemporary injection of relevance you couldn't argue with.
+And it was divine, heavenly, celestial — not in the biblical sense, although haute couture like this could convert even the staunchest agnostic.
+The last day of fall/winter 17 haute couture shows didn't carve out a new set of rules for glamour, but in their quest for answers and excellence in fashion, Galliano, Lagerfeld. and Piccioli gave haute couture a contemporary injection of relevance you couldn't argue with.

 Text Anders Christian Madsen